Toastdeib/ppl-webapp-api/README.md

         },
         ...
     ],
-    "howToChallenge": [boolean, indicates whether the webapp should display the 'how to challenge' section], "rules": [boolean, indicates whether the webapp should display the rules section], "prizePools": [boolean, indicates whether the webapp should display the prize pool section], "schedule": [boolean, indicates whether the webapp should display the schedule section], "bingoBoard": [boolean, indicates whether the webapp should display the bingo board to challengers], "map": [boolean, indicates whether the webapp should display the venue map] }
+    "bingoBoard": [boolean, indicates whether the webapp should display the bingo board to challengers], "assets": {
+        "howToChallenge": [string, URL for the how to challenge graphic], "rules": [string, URL for the rules graphic], "prizePools": [string, URL for the prizes graphic], "schedule": [string, URL for the schedule graphic], "map": [string, URL for the map graphic]
+    }
+}
 ```